Methodology

 The Cohort-based Higher Education Participation (CHEP) measure

-Cohorts of 15-year-olds from English state and special schools are monitored through time to create a percentage of those who choose to participate in HE.
-This participation rate helps us to understand how the proportion of the population participating in higher education is impacted by changes in the economic, social and policy environment.
+Cohorts of 15-year-olds from English state and special schools are monitored through time to create a percentage of those who have participated in HE.

 Feedback